fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/02-package-formats.md

-provides=     # What the package provides conflicts=    # The package conflicts source=       # The source files required; also includes patches sha256sums=   # SHA256 sums md5sums=      # MD5 sums
-install=      # Install files
+provides=     # What the package provides conflicts=    # The package conflicts source=       # The source files required; also includes patches sha256sums=   # SHA256 sums of the source files. md5sums=      # MD5 sums of the source files.
+Usually used INSTEAD of sha256sums install=      # Install files

 prepare() {   # Prepare the sources.
-Most commonly you will find sed functions
-              # and patches being applied here
+Most commonly you will find sed functions }             # and patches being applied here
-}

 build() {     # Perform any compiling of the source code that may be necessary.
-              # You may also see configure scripts being run here.
+}             # You may also see configure scripts being run here.
-}

 package() {   # This will actually build the package.
-If more than one package is
-              # build from the same PKGBUILD then more than one package() function is provided.
+If more than one package is }             # built from the one PKGBUILD then more than one package() function
-}
+              # is provided.
 ~~~